Healthdirect Free Australian health advice you can count on.

 What are moles?

-Most people have about 50 moles.
-They can appear anywhere, including palms and soles, nails, genitals, scalp and eyes.
+You are not usually born with moles, but by age 15 you may have around 50 moles.
+Moles can appear anywhere on your body, including palms and soles, nails, genitals, scalp and eyes.

-• Benign naevus/mole: a normal mole.
+• Benign naevus/mole is a normal mole.
 It is harmless.

-• Congenital naevus/mole: a mole that a child is born with, or that develops shortly after birth.
+• Congenital naevus/mole is a mole that you are born with, or that develops shortly after birth.

-• Cancerous mole: Most moles are harmless, but there is a very small risk they may develop into melanoma.
-People who have a large number of moles (more than 100) are at greater risk.
+Most moles are harmless, but there is a very small chance (around 1 in 10,000) a mole will change and become a melanoma.
+If you have a large number of moles (more than 100) or if you had a lot of sun exposure in childhood, you are at increased risk of developing melanoma.

 How are moles diagnosed?